 - Pour your cream into the ramekins on top of the caramel.
 Place your ramekins into a casserole dish and fill it with boiling water (alternatively, you could fill the dish with water when you put it in the oven so you don’t get boiling water all over your hands like I did.)

-- Bake at 350 for roughly 45-50 minutes, until the flan is set.
+- Bake at 350 for roughly 40-50 minutes, until the flan is set.
 It should have a wobbly centre and a firm surface.
-Overcooking leads to bubbles (which you may see in my flan.. it is overcooked)
+Overcooking leads to bubbles

 - Take them out and let it cool.